A Guide To Eco-Friendly Tech

 Thinking about investing in eco-friendly tech?
-Or simply looking to find out about advancements in green technology?
-This is the post for you.
-I’ve been documenting kinder ways to live and dress here for just under 10 years, and across that time, I’ve had to invest in a LOT of tech for my work.
-Yet it’s only now that I really feel like truly green options are available!
-So, here’s a round-up of my favourite pieces of tech, their pros and cons, and where I hope the tech industry will go next…
+Whether its a refurbished laptop or an ethically-made desk chair, this is the post for you.
+I’ve been documenting kinder ways to live and dress here for just more than 10 years, and across that time, I’ve had to invest in a LOT of tech for my work.
+Yet it’s only now that I really feel like truly green options for my home office are available!

 What Is Eco-Friendly Tech?